prp-e/generative_ui_prompts/prompts.md

 23. A weather widget with a customizable layout for screen size adaptation
 24. A weather widget with a language selection option for global users
 25. A weather widget with a customizable refresh interval for real-time updates.
+1. A flight booking interface with customizable filters
+2. A virtual event platform with interactive networking features
+3. A photo editing tool with advanced editing options
+4. A recipe sharing platform with user-generated content
+5. A language learning app with interactive lessons
+6. A job search platform with advanced search filters
+7. A task management tool with customizable project boards
+8. A stock trading platform with real-time market data
+9. A meditation app with soothing audio tracks
+10. A social networking platform with customizable profiles
+11. A video editing software with special effects options
+12. A car rental service with location-based pickup options
+13. A pet grooming service with online booking capabilities
+14. A home cleaning service with customizable service packages
+15. A fitness tracking app with workout suggestions
+16. A cybersecurity tool with threat detection features
+17. A digital art gallery with artist portfolios
+18. A travel booking platform with integrated itinerary planning
+19. A legal advice service with virtual consultation options
+20. A budgeting app with expense tracking features
+21. A freelance marketplace with verified freelancer profiles
+22. A cryptocurrency exchange platform with secure transactions
+23. A resume building tool with customizable templates
+24. A mental health support app with therapy resources
+25. A virtual reality gaming platform with immersive experiences
+26. A podcast streaming service with curated playlists
+27. A real-time translation tool with language detection
+28. A furniture rental service with virtual room visualization
+29. A movie streaming platform with personalized recommendations
+30. A mobile banking app with biometric authentication
+31. A renewable energy marketplace with sustainable options
+32. A virtual interior design service with 3D room rendering
+33. A legal document generator with template options
+34. A customer relationship management tool with lead tracking
+35. A mobile network provider with customizable data plans
+36. A live concert streaming platform with ticketing options
+37. A digital marketing platform with campaign tracking tools
+38. A remote team collaboration tool with video conferencing
+39. A personalized fitness coaching app with workout plans
+40. A nutrition tracking tool with meal planning options
+41. A language translation service with live interpreter access
+42. A home security system with smart surveillance features
+43. A digital music production software with audio effects
+44. A data analysis tool with predictive modeling capabilities
+45. A sustainable fashion marketplace with eco-friendly brands
+46. A smart home automation system with voice control
+47. A legal document signing service with e-signature options
+48. A personalized meal delivery service with dietary options
+49. A virtual concert experience with interactive audience features
+50. A personal finance advisor app with investment recommendations.